jjochen/Kaleidoscope-Timekeeper/README.md

 ## Adding the plugin to your sketch

-To activate the plugin, you need to include the header, tell Kaleidoscope to `use` the plugin, and place the `Key_Timekeeper` key on your keymap.
+To activate the plugin, you need to include the header, tell Kaleidoscope to `use` the plugin, and place the `Key_Timekeeper` key on your key map.

 ### Setup operations in the firmware sketch (example):